zaidi280/web-application-project/README.md

     create two appointments for the same patient in the same day.
 If it is the case, the application should display the following notification: a patient may not have two appointments per day
+  - the doctor will get  all the appointment adedd on the current date only and he will add a consultation for each one
   - read the contribution for more details
 - Update
   -a button will redirect u to the Update UI so all u have to do is to fill the form and click submit and it will redirect u to the admin page where u will